OpenDataology/website/content/en/docs/components/pipelines/sdk/python-based-visualizations.md

   alt="Confusion matrix visualization from a pipeline component" class="mt-3 mb-3 border border-info rounded">

-1. Enable custom visualizations within Kubeflow Pipelines.
+1. Enable custom visualizations within OpenDataology Pipelines.
-    * If you have not yet deployed Kubeflow Pipelines to your cluster, you can edit the [frontend deployment YAML](https://github.com/kubeflow/pipelines/blob/sdk/release-1.8/manifests/kustomize/base/pipeline/ml-pipeline-ui-deployment.yaml) file to include the following YAML that specifies that custom visualizations are allowed via environment variables.
+    * If you have not yet deployed OpenDataology Pipelines to your cluster, you can edit the [frontend deployment YAML](https://github.com/OpenDataology/pipelines/blob/sdk/release-1.8/manifests/kustomize/base/pipeline/ml-pipeline-ui-deployment.yaml) file to include the following YAML that specifies that custom visualizations are allowed via environment variables.